 I tested the water, and felt it was way too cold to get in.
 I’m a bit sensitive to cold water though, so we told the kids they could swim if they wanted.
 They swam just a minute or two and got out, complaining how cold it was.
 My kids usually aren’t bothered by cold water, if it means they can swim!
 Both of the larger pools were the same, cold temperature.

 Inside/within the pools are jacuzzis.
 Once they swam through the cold water to the jacuzzi, they said it was just as cold in there.
-It seems nothing was being heated.
+It seems nothing was being heated at the time.

 Now…once the weekend arrived, we looked over and saw the fountains were on in the pool.
-I dipped my feet in and it seemed slightly warmer (though still not warm enough).
+I dipped my feet in and it seemed slightly warmer.
 I also saw staff members out cleaning the pool.

 It seems, from this experience, that the pools are only cleaned when large numbers of people check-in.
 So even though we were paying guests, it felt a little like we were too off-season to get the full experience.
 That was a little disappointing.